Illinois Compiled Statutes

 "Licensed activities" means those activities listed in the definition of

 "broker" under this Section.

-"Listing presentation" means a communication between a managing broker or
+"Listing presentation" means any communication, written or oral and by any means or media, between a managing broker or

 broker and a consumer in which the licensee is attempting to secure a